The Lakota Group

 – Manage the project day-to-day

 By expanding its physical education and arts facilities, Loyola supports its commitment to providing a holistic learning community that balances academic excellence with physical health and cultural enrichment.
 Successful completion of the projects identified in the Second Century Master Plan is generating confidence and excitement for Loyola’s ongoing fundraising campaign.
-Completed site improvements include improved parking and circulation on and off campus.
-The Natatorium is on schedule for opening Autumn 2019.
-Programming and site selection for the Theater are underway.
+Completed improvements include a new natatorium, parking, and site circulation improvements that benefit the school and surrounding community.
 These improved facilities will allow Loyola to host aquatic and arts events, raising its visibility in the community and providing additional opportunities for student leadership.
+The theater fundraising campaign continues.

 We were lucky to work with Ascent on our Campus Master Plan, specifically helping with the development and execution of construction.
 We are grateful for their efforts to guide us as partners in our mission to serve the Loyola Academy Community.Dennis Stonequist `90, Executive Vice President, Loyola Academy